 Reasons for Selection

-Khmer classical dance repertoire is associated with legends linked to the origin of Khmer people.
+Khmer classical dance repertoire is associated with legends linked to the origin of the Khmer people.

-After the suppression of this art form, by the repressive Khmer Rouge, several efforts were made by the Cambodian royal family to recover back this centuries-old lost heritage.
+After the suppression of this art form by the repressive Khmer Rouge, several efforts were made by the Cambodian royal family to recover this centuries-old lost heritage.
 UNESCO is supporting this research and documentation effort by the people of Cambodia in safeguarding this heritage.

 Asian Dances and Cultures

 Not all of the Asian Dances were inscribed into UNESCO's list of Intangible Cultural Heritage.
-You can check out the full listing that will include songs, calligraphy, puppetry, storytelling, etc. at Wikipedia's UNESCO Intangible Cultural Heritage website.
+You can check out the full listing that includes songs, calligraphy, puppetry, storytelling, etc. at Wikipedia's UNESCO Intangible Cultural Heritage website.

 Preserving Intangible Cultural Heritage in Your Country

-Feel free to share the efforts taken in your country to preserve the invaluable and intangible cultural heritage.
+Feel free to share other initiatives taken to preserve your country's invaluable and intangible cultural heritage.
 You can do this in the comment section, below.
 Thanks.

 © 2013 Mazlan